MicrosoftDocs/fabric-docs/docs/data-science/predictive-maintenance.md

 - Rotational speed in revolutions per minute (RPM).
 - Torque in Newton meters (Nm).
 - Tool wear in minutes.
 The quality variants H, M, and L add 5, 3, and 2 minutes of wear to the tool in the process, respectively.
-- A machine failure label, which indicates whether the machine has failed in this data point for any of the following five independent failure modes:
+- A machine failure label, which indicates whether the machine failed in this data point for any of the following independent failure modes:

   - Tool wear failure (TWF).
 The tool is replaced or fails at a randomly selected tool wear time from 200 through 240 minutes.
   - Heat dissipation failure (HDF).
 Heat dissipation causes a process failure if the difference between air and process temperature is below 8.6 K and the tool's rotational speed is below 1,380 RPM.
   - Power failure (PWF).
 The product of torque and rotational speed (in radians per second or rad/s) equals the power required for the process.
 The process fails if this power is below 3,500 watts or above 9,000 watts.
   - Overstrain failure (OSF).
-If the product of tool wear and torque exceeds 11,000 minimum Nm for the L product variant (12,000 M, 13,000 H), the process fails due to overstrain.
+If the product of tool wear and torque exceeds 11,000 Nm for the L product variant (12,000 M, 13,000 H), the process fails due to overstrain.
   - Random failure (RNF).
 Each process has a chance of 0.1% to fail regardless of its process parameters.

 > [!NOTE]